jonomk07/task-tracker/README.md

-# Getting Started with Create React App
+# React Task Tracker App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is the project from the YouTube crash course.
+It includes the react ui as well as JSON-server for our mock backend

 ##  create react app using npx
 ### `npx create-react-app task-tracker`